ory/kratos-client-ruby/docs/V0alpha2Api.md

 require 'time'
 require 'ory-kratos-client'

-api_instance = OryKratosClient::V0alpha1Api.new
+api_instance = OryKratosClient::V0alpha2Api.new
 opts = {
-  token: 'token_example' # String | A Valid Logout Token  If you do not have a logout token because you only have a session cookie, call `/self-service/logout/urls` to generate a URL for this endpoint.
+  token: 'token_example', # String | A Valid Logout Token  If you do not have a logout token because you only have a session cookie, call `/self-service/logout/urls` to generate a URL for this endpoint.
+  return_to: 'return_to_example' # String | The URL to return to after the logout was completed.
 }

 begin
   # Complete Self-Service Logout
   api_instance.submit_self_service_logout_flow(opts)
 rescue OryKratosClient::ApiError => e
-  puts "Error when calling V0alpha1Api->submit_self_service_logout_flow: #{e}" end
+  puts "Error when calling V0alpha2Api->submit_self_service_logout_flow: #{e}" end
 ```